 PLEASE NOTE- If you are tracking student performance on a standard, the double clicking to quick grade will not record student progress on individual standards linked to items within the assessment.
 Do not use this option if you are attaching standards to items in your assessments.

-To view a students data on a specific standard, select the standard and double click their name.
+To view a students data on a specific standard, select the standard and click their score.
 This will provide a plot graph and a bar graph to represent how many time they have attempted the standard and what mastery level they received.
 You can even choose to print each graph!

 Exporting and Printing Gradebooks